WithHolm/d-buddy/instructions.md

 ### Messages
 - [] is seemes like recipient and reply_serial is not a property that is captured properly. the message item in bus has this and it seemes like it should have some value, but all testing has shown that it is not captured properly.

+### Optionals
+- Option to toggle relative times (e.g., “2s ago”) which can help see event bursts more clearly.
+- Support hierarchical grouping (e.g., first by sender, then by member).
+- Expand/collapse groups and show message counts to manage high-volume streams.
+- allow full-text search inside message arguments or property values.
+  - Highlight matches in the message details view for easier spotting.
+- dump messages to a file + load messages from a file (just active.. if you have a filter, just dump the ones shown, or mabye have a selector at that point..)
+- lighting ticker besides messages. goes from bright to dark depending on the time (60 sec)